 NDP 2019: Past and present contributions honoured in bicentennial spectacle at the Padang

-SINGAPORE: Boasting the latest military might, an impressive 1.3km long mobile column rolled past the Padang on Friday (Aug 9).
+SINGAPORE: An impressive 1.3km-long mobile column rolled past the Padang on Friday (Aug 9), showing off Singapore's military might.

 While new assets were on display, it was Singapore’s older assets, the 39 Merdeka Generation servicemen waving to the crowd from atop their vehicles, that elicited the greatest cheers.